puolid/docker-example/README.md

 ### Docker-compose

-Running containers with docker compose is pretty straight forward.
+Running containers with docker-compose is pretty straight forward.
 To understand the [logic behind docker-compose.yml file](https://docs.docker.com/compose/compose-file/) which is used to run our containers I recommend to get containers running without compose first if you haven't already done it.

 #### Docker-compose